countable-web/open-source-corporation/getting_started/TRELLO.md

 # Trello

-We use Trello for project management    , as it's simple to set up access to the appropriate boards by partners and clients.
+We use Trello for project management, as it's simple to set up access to the appropriate boards by partners and clients.
 A Trello board consists of a set of Cards (tasks) in the following columns.

 ### Trello Board Columns